cmoffroad/osm-guidelines/CONTRIBUTE.md

 ### Convert `highway=path` to `waterway=stream` or `waterway=river`

 Some sections of riverbed and creeks have been wrongly mapped as path.
-If there is no clear path along the river or the stream, remove the path and make sure to add the necessary `waterway=stream` or `waterway=river` (large, multiple meters).
+If there is no clear path along the river or the stream, remove the path and make sure to add the necessary `waterway=stream` or `waterway=river` (larger, multiple meters wide).

 ### Indicate the end of the road